shaunvxc/vm-crash-course/README.md

 ## About

-This course should help ~~lost souls~~ programmers into constructing virtual machines and many of the issues that goes with building one.
+This course should help ~~lost souls~~ programmers into constructing virtual machines and many of the issues that go with building one.
 The main goal is to dismistify how VMs and interpreters work while also showing the power of being able to create them.